Roasted Garlic Recipe

 Recipe Tips

-- Add herbs or spices.
-To add more flavor, add a few sprigs of thyme or rosemary to the foil before wrapping it up.
-If you want to add a little heat, add your favorite dried chili.
+- Get creative with herbs or spices.
+To add more flavor to your garlic, you can try adding a few sprigs of thyme or rosemary to the foil before wrapping it up.
+Sometimes, I even add a little heat with dried chili.

 - Use a casserole dish.
-If you don’t have foil, you can use a casserole that has a tight fitting lid instead.
+If you don’t have foil, you can use a casserole dish that has a tight fitting lid, instead.

-- Mash it with a little salt with the back of a chef’s knife to make a paste, then whisk it into my Base Vinaigrette Recipe
+- Use your garlic in a salad dressing.
+I like to mash my roasted garlic with a little salt, using the back of a chef’s knife to make a paste, then whisk it into a dressing using my basic vinaigrette recipe.

 Comments